mangate/SelfGPT/README.md

 This is the documentation for the SelfGPT WhatsApp bot.

 This bot allows you to contact GPT3 directly from WhatsApp.
 This bot also allows you to save your own personal data and later search and retrieve it using GPT3 to generate a response.
+In the `examples` folder you can see several examples of how to use this bot so you don't have to remember anything ever again.

 ## Current Features